Lowe54/milestone3_project/README.md

     -   This was initially included, however due to time constraints and fustration I removed it in order to get the application as a whole working, otherwise each time a record was added or updated, it threw a 'Document failed Validation' error.
 -   More graphs on the statstics page
     - Considering the fact that a created date and updated date is stored within the database and written to the 'collection.json' file, there is ample scope to add a created per month graph.
+-   More filters
+    - There is room to add extra filters to the results, for example a list of pre-sent implements, which would replace the 'recipie_implements' field, as the filter would not be able to support free text in it's current state.

 ## Technologies Used